Jitesh117/jitesh117.github.io/content/blog/how-I-built-the-brainrotLang-interpreter.md

 You can find the source code of this project in this [**github repository**](https://github.com/Jitesh117/brainrotLang-interpreter)
 {{< /callout >}}

-## Conclusion
+## Up Next

-So that's all folks.
-We now have a working, chaotic brainrot programming language.
+We now have a working, chaotic brainrot programming language, but we still have to build the compiler and the LSP.
 Next up in this series, I'll write about how the compiler and the LSP of this language works!

 Stay unbothered, moisturized, happy, in your lane, focused and keep flourishing!